 How to Use a Portable Car Battery Charger

-Provided you have the right tools to perform the task, you won’t have a hard time in performing the job.
-In some cases, some cars can charge the battery automatically when the car is running.
-But, a low quality battery or older batteries, a charge won’t hold, causing you problems.
-See the following for the easy steps on how to use the portable type of car battery charger.
+The right tools will make it easier to charge your battery.
+In some cases, some cars charge the battery automatically when the car is running.
+But low-quality or older batteries don’t always hold a charge.
+See the following for easy steps on how to use a portable car battery charger.

-Know that corroded terminals are impeding the current’s efficient flow from the battery to the cables as well as from the charging clamps going to the battery.
-In cleaning the terminals, you must make use of soft bristled wire brush.
-This is to scrub the battery terminals using a mixture of baking soda and water.
+Corroded terminals impede the current’s efficient flow from the battery to the cables as well as from the charging clamps to the battery.
+Use a soft-bristled wire brush and a mixture of baking soda and water when cleaning the terminals.

-The baking soda is a natural cleaning material with the power of neutralizing acid, which has accumulated on the battery terminals.
-You should then rinse them thoroughly.
+Baking soda is a natural cleaning material that neutralizes the acid the has accumulated on the battery terminals.
+Make sure to rinse them thoroughly.

 See also: How to Connect Car Battery Charger

-Many models have their selectable charge rates.
-However, you need to remember that the higher the internal temperature of the battery will be with a higher charge rate.
-In this case, your battery will degrade faster, too.
+Many models have selectable charge rates.
+However, remember that the higher the battery’s internal temperature, the higher the charge rate, meaning your battery will degrade faster.

-When the cables are attached and you have chosen the charging rate, you can plug in the charger before turning it on.
-However, make sure that you’re taking out the vent caps to prevent the building up of the explosive hydrogen gas in the cells.
+Once the cables are attached and you’ve chosen the charging rate, plug in the charger before turning it on.
+However, make sure to remove the vent caps to prevent the build-up of explosive hydrogen gas in the cells.

-There you have the easy and simple steps to follow to use a portable car battery charger.
-Keep them in mind and make sure to bookmark or print this page for instant reference.
+These are the simple steps to using a portable car battery charger.
+Bookmark or print this page for instant reference.

 Related Questions and Helpful Reminders